 Getting the quote is free.
 Jewellery insurance is considerably cheaper than, for instance, mobile phone insurance.
 Expert insurers that only provide jewellery insurance policies tend to offer attractive premiums with total coverage anywhere in the world.
 This means you’ll never need to worry about home insurance limitations or travel insurance.

 Jewellery guarantee Vs insurance – THE FINAL VERDICT

-A jeweller’s guarantee is a fantastic thing to have, because it will protect you against any post-sales problems arising from manufacturing flaws.
-But if you want total peace of mind and to protect your jewellery from theft, damage or loss anywhere and anytime, then you need jewellery insurance.
+A jeweller’s guarantee is a fantastic thing to have because it will protect you against any post-sales problems arising from manufacturing flaws.
+But if you want total peace of mind and to protect your jewellery from theft, damage or loss, then you need jewellery insurance.